 Graduates of this program will be able to:

 - Use scientific programming language to introduce information structures such as linked lists, stacks, and queues

 - Develop program modules using a current programming language

 - Use the theories of data structures and programming language design

-The information system design certificate requires eighteen credits, including five required courses and one elective.
-Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.
+- Students must achieve a minimum grade of C (2.0) or better for all courses required for the program.

-Required Courses: (15 Credits)
+Required Courses: (15 credits)

-Please Note: Requirements subject to change.
+Note: Requirements are subject to change.
 Check with an academic advisor before registering.